Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Monk

-Monks are experts in unarmed close combat, extremely agile, and master special techniques to deal damage to opponents.
-According to the lead author of Baldur’s Gate 3, Monks are even the strongest class in the game.
-However, their areas of application are often specific, dependent on the environment, and they are quite challenging to play.
+Monks are experts in unarmed melee combat, extremely agile, and master special techniques to deal with opponents.
+According to the lead author of Baldur’s Gate 3, monks are even the strongest class in the game.
+However, their areas of application are often specific, depending on the environment, and they are quite difficult to play.
 The possible paths are:

 Fighter

 Fighters are versatile and by far the best class for beginners.
-As a fighter, you can score in both melee and ranged combat, tank, and heal yourself.
-In addition, you have several actions available per round from early on.
+You can excel in melee and ranged combat as a fighter, tank, and heal yourself.
+Additionally, you have multiple actions per round available from early on.
 Lae’zel is a fighter.
 Possible subclasses are:

 • Champion (A-Tier)